AnyLog-co/documentation/getting started.md

 AnyLog is a decentralized network to manage IoT data.
 Nodes in the network are compute instances that execute the AnyLog Software.
 Joining a network requires the following steps:
 1) Install the AnyLog Software on a compute instance.
-2) Configure the node such that it can join an exiting network (or create a new network).
+2) Configure a node such that it can join an exiting network (or create a new network).

 ## Type of instances
 A node in the network is assigned with one or more roles.
 The optional roles are the following: